UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/index.md

 # Research Computing Services

-This documentation is maintained by the Research Computing Team for the purpose of sharing information about our services, including user guides, service updates and account request and renewal support.
+This documentation is maintained by the Research Computing team for the purpose of sharing information about our services, including user guides, service updates and account request and renewal support.